gardener/gardener-extension-provider-aws/docs/usage/usage.md

 * `networks.vpc.gatewayEndpoints` is optional.
 If specified then each item is used as service name in a corresponding Gateway VPC Endpoint.

 The `networks.zones` section contains configuration for resources you want to create or use in availability zones.
+If you want to use multiple availability zones then add a second, third, ... entry to the `networks.zones[]` list and properly specify the AZ name in `networks.zones[].name`.
+Once an availability zone was added it cannot be removed later on.
 For every zone, the AWS extension creates three subnets:

 * The `internal` subnet is used for [internal AWS load balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-internal-load-balancers.html).